label-sleuth/label-sleuth/README.md

 ## Project Structure
 The repository consists of a backend library, written in Python, and a frontend that uses React.
 A compiled version of the frontend can be found under `label_sleuth/build`.

+## Using the system

+See <LINK_TO_WEBSITE> for a simple tutorial that illustrates how to use the system with a sample dataset of Wikipedia pages.
+Before starting the tutorial, make sure you pre-load the sample dataset by running:

+`python -m label_sleuth.start_label_sleuth --load_sample_corpus wiki_animals_2000_pages`.

 ## Customizing the system